utwente-db/QuestionMark/MANUAL.md

 - Open ```parameters.py``` and indicate the DBMS that is used. _In case a DBMS is benchmarked that is not yet included in this list, see the required steps to take at the bottom of this manual._
 - Go to ```manual.py```.
 - To test the connection, run ```test_connection```.
-- To ensure that all benchmark queries can be run, some additional preparatory queries should be executed.
-To do this, run ```prepare_benchmark```.

 ## 3 - Run the benchmark
 - Open ```parameters.py``` and change the present parameters to the desired values.
 The file provides information on what the parameters are used for.